devalfe/zmk-new_corne/README.md

 Home/End/Page Up/Page Down/Insert/Pause/Break: Manage text navigation and system commands.
 Context Menu: Activate the system context menu with K_CONTEXT_MENU.
 Maybe one of my most used flow if not the shift+F10 equivalent.
+Win+shift+D mapped to the right index finger secondary position allows for the quick use of mouse jump feature of power toys.
+This creates a mini map of all the screens available at the current position of your cursor.
+This allows to utilize the mouse emulator even more accross screens without delays on cursor movement.

 _System and Clipboard Keycodes_